-- Not to be involved in plagiarism. - To issue appropriate guidelines to students to forbid the usage of plagiarized material. - To ensure that students (FYP/MS/Ph.D.) do not submit plagiarized work.
+- Not to be involved in plagiarism. - To issue appropriate guidelines to students to forbid the usage of plagiarized material. - To ensure that students (FYP/MS/Ph.D.) do not submit plagiarized work. - To ensure that thesis and reports of students should comply with the Generative AI policy of the University and the HEC. - To ensure that any part of the student assignment or report should not be generated using Generative AI based platforms.

-Chiniot - Faisalabad
+Chiniot-Faisalabad

-Loonaywala Stop (9 Km from Motorway Interchange) Faisalabad-Chiniot Road Tel: (041) 111-128-128
+Loonaywala Stop (9 km from Motorway Interchange) Faisalabad-Chiniot Road UAN: 041 111-128-128

-Islamabad

-A.K.
-Brohi Road, H-11/4 Tel: (051) 111-128-128
+Islamabad A.K.
+Brohi Road, H-11/4 UAN: 051 111-1281-128

-Karachi
+Karachi (Main Campus)

 Shah Latif Town (on National Highway)

-Tel: (021) 111-128-128
+UAN: 021 111-128-128